SuperTroye/BambuVideoStream/README.md

 You will need OBS Studio with all the InputText sources defined.

+instructions for streaming the Bambu webcam with OBS are here: https://wiki.bambulab.com/en/software/bambu-studio/virtual-camera.

 Those will get updated when a message is received from MQTT.

 I'm sure there is a better way to do this, but it works for now.